 Some brands want to attract the mass market and sell high volumes.
 For brands such as these, they can sometimes charge less per product in the hope their profits will come through scale.
 Other skincare businesses are not interested in developing a mass scale brand and their strategy may be to sell a small-medium amount of product at a comparatively higher price.

-The more types of ingredients used, their function, their quantity and their availability all help determine the total cost of the formulation.
+The more types of ingredients used, their function, quantity and availability all help determine the total cost of the formulation.

 As an example, if there are several active ingredients used, it can really bump the price up.
 Active skincare products are functional products designed to help you address particular skin concerns.
 These ingredients are highly regulated and when using them and making claims, the brands need to comply with the Therapeutic Goods Administration in Australia (TGA).
 Sometimes getting TGA approval can cost the skincare business a significant amount of money.